-If you’re wondering where to stay in Milos, Adamas Milos amongst Pollonia and Klima is the best town on the island for a great selection of the best hotels in Milos, proximity to stunning Milos beaches and excellent Milos restaurants.
+If you’re wondering where to stay in Milos, Adamas Milos, amongst Pollonia and Klima is the best town on the island for a great selection of the best boutique hotels in Milos, proximity to stunning Milos beaches and excellent Milos restaurants.

 This post is a complete guide to everything you need to know about the port town of Adamantas Greece, from all the cool things to do in Adamas, the best restaurants in Adamas Milos, top Adamas Milos hotels, to the best travel tips on spending the perfect holidays in Milos Adamas.

 I have spent quite some time in Adamas writing for my website and exploring the island with a camera in hand, taking photos of this incredible island.
 On this page, I’m sharing with you my best tips!